igorkaluga/igorkaluga/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Ruby on Rails
+- 🌱 Improving a little every day
 - 🔭 Probaly studying algorithms...